s10boi/dynamic_hypno_generator/README.md

 ## 🔧 Installation
 I strongly recommend using [uv](https://docs.astral.sh/uv/), which will simplify installing Python if you don't have it, as well as setting up dependencies and running the program, though you can also use `pip` if you prefer.

-⚠️ I've had numerous issues trying to install pedalboard on Windows using `pip`, so I especially recommend using `uv` if you're on Windows.
+⚠️ I've had numerous issues trying to install pedalboard (used for audio effects) on Windows using `pip`, so I especially recommend using `uv` if you're on Windows.

 ⚠️ If you're on Windows, ensure you've installed the "Desktop development with C++" workload from [Build Tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/) as mentioned in the requirements.